Skip to content

 When you are dating someone with BPD, being overly consumed with your partner’s needs may be unavoidable.
 In turn, your own well-being can be negatively affected, resulting in increased feelings of anger and resentment, emotional exhaustion, and poor overall health.

 Examine how this relationship is impacting your life and how you are coping—Do you find yourself isolating, neglecting your basic mental/physical needs, abusing drugs/alcohol, and/or engaging in other destructive behaviors?
-If so, try to restore a healthy balance by participating in positive and enjoyable activities outside of your relationship.
+If so, try to restore a healthy balance by participating in positive and enjoyable activities and self-care outside of your relationship.
 Safeguarding your wellbeing is not only beneficial to you, but also to your relationship.2

 Here are ways to preserve your well-being: